 Sasha rode with my husband, sitting in the passenger seat, cuddled up in her bed.
 I had the incredible fortune (please note the sarcasm) of driving with Josie.
 We keep her in a crate, which she threw herself against in distress.
 She also chomped on any available surface.
 Fortunately, it only lasted about 30 minutes.

 For many people like me, traveling with pets can be difficult.
-Whether it’s a dog, cat or that fish your child just can’t bare to part with, military families often have to make arrangements to travel with their furry or scaly friends.
+Whether it’s a dog, cat or that fish your child just can’t bear to part with, military families often have to make arrangements to travel with their furry or scaly friends.
 While I can’t guarantee traveling with your pets is easy, I can give you some pointers to make the trip less stressful:

 Prepare any necessary items before the actual trip.